pmcguire96/server/README.md

-# server
+# Summary File
-home server for storage and hosting
+The goal: build a home server for storage and hosting.

----

 ## Hardware